 Mr Hammond-Chambers arrived at Oundle over ten years ago, and ran the Geography Department for three years.
 He is married and has three children.
 He coaches cricket, rugby and cross-country running, and also runs the School’s Scottish Reeling Society.
 His interests include sport, travel and the outdoors.

-In addition to the Housemaster, the House has a team of eight tutors: Mrs Bull (Design, Engineering and Technology); Mr Hine (Head of Government & Politics); Mr Morrison (Classics); Mr Peverley (Head of Chemistry); Mr Pitcher (Deputy Housemaster; Geography); Ms O'Brien (Educational Support); Mr Thomas (Director of Music).
+In addition to the Housemaster, the House has a team of eight tutors: Mr Capell (Geography); Mr Hine (Head of Government & Politics); Mrs Lowndes (Design, Engineering and Technology); Mr Morrison (Classics); Mr Peverley (Head of Chemistry); Mr Pitcher (Deputy Housemaster; Geography); Ms O'Brien (Educational Support); Mr Thomas (Director of Music).